Savvythelegend/PGDocs/docs/connection_pooling.md

 and accepting up to 1000 connections each.
 The default pool size is 10 user/database pairs toward PostgreSQL.

-!!!
-Important
+:::important
 The `Pooler` resource sets only the `*` fallback database in PgBouncer.
-This setting means that that all parameters in the connection strings passed from the client are relayed to the PostgreSQL server.
+This setting means that
+    that all parameters in the connection strings passed from the client are relayed to the PostgreSQL server.
 For details, see ["Section [databases]" in the PgBouncer documentation](https://www.pgbouncer.org/config.html#section-databases).